-Why use a sleep calculator.
+Why should you use a sleep calculator?

 A typical person sleeps four to six sleep cycles, with each cycle taking about 90 mins long.
 The idea is that you should, as much as possible, wake up at the end of the sleep cycle.
-But, how would you do that, you ask?
+But how would you do that, you ask?
 Of course, by using a sleep calculator.

 How to use a sleep calculator?